SchuhBaum/NoAutoRotationFix/ReadMe.md

 0. Download and install [Elden Mod Loader](https://www.nexusmods.com/eldenring/mods/117) and [Anti-Cheat Toggler](https://www.nexusmods.com/eldenring/mods/90/).
 Disable anti-cheat if not done already.
 1. Download the file `NoAutoRotationFix.zip` from [Releases](https://github.com/SchuhBaum/NoAutoRotationFix/releases/tag/v0.0.1).
 2. Extract its content in the folder `[Steam]\SteamApps\common\ELDEN RING\Game\`.
 3. Start the game as normal.
+Make sure that the in-game option `Launch Setting` is set to `Play Offline`.

 ### Bug reports
 This is my first mod for Elden Ring and my first time modifying a game using assembly language.
 If you find bugs or side effects let me know.
 Please describe step-by-step how to reproduce the issue.